NiTiSon/GRavillaso/README.md

 # [Gravillaso](https://github.com/NickName73/Gravillaso/blob/main/sprites/.Social/logo-smail.png) V0.12.5
 ![Gravillaso](https://github.com/NickName73/Gravillaso/blob/main/sprites/.Social/logo_0.12-any.png)
 Gravillaso - mod based on magnetic materials
-  PS: Due to the pile of generation in 6.0, new ores cannot be added

 Adds
 * A lot of new turrets
 * Useful factory